sebastienros/memoryleak/README.md

 }
 ```

-The same load as the non-pooled version result in the following profile.
+Applying the same load as the non-pooled version results in the following chart:

 ![](images/pooledarray.png)